Non-Markovian dynamics in nonstationary Gaussian baths: a hierarchy of pure states approach: Benchmarking with squeezed reservoirs

-Figure \ref{fig: ME truncation} presents the estimated numerical error, which includes contributions from hierarchy truncation and discretization due to the finite time step [see Appendix \ref{sec: error ME} for error expressions].
-The figure compares the numerical errors of HME \eqref{eq: HEOM} and PME \eqref{eq: pseudomode master equation} in the truncated pseudo-Fock space.
-The top row shows the time dependence of the error for the HME.
-As can be seen in panel (a), simulating longer times may require a larger number of hierarchies.
-In panels (b)-(d), as the parameter $\Gamma$ increases, the time after which the error remains effectively constant occurs earlier, provided that $n^\text{max}$ is sufficiently large.
-The time dependence of the error for the PME exhibits qualitatively similar behavior and is not shown.
-The bottom row presents the time-averaged root-mean-square error for both methods.
+The bottom row (e)-(h) presents the time-averaged root-mean-square error for both methods.
 In panel (e), for $\Gamma = 0.2$, the PME achieves better accuracy with a much smaller truncation level.
 For $\Gamma = 0.5$ (f), the error for both methods becomes comparable after $30$ hierarchies.
-In the near-Markovian regime shown in panels (g) and (h), the HME outperforms the PME.
-Increasing the number of hierarchies in the HME may increase the error, as clearly visible in panels (e)–(g).
-In contrast, the PME remains stable, since including more hierarchies does not increase the error.
+In the near-Markovian regime shown in panels (g) and (h), the HME requires fewer hierarchies than the PME.
+As we move closer to the non-Markovian regime in panel (e), the HME error does not decrease monotonically with increasing the number of hierarchies: it first grows and only then decreases.
+By contrast, the PME remains stable---adding more hierarchy levels does not increase the error.
 In all cases, the error curves eventually saturate, approaching a constant baseline determined by the fourth-order Runge-Kutta accuracy.

+The corresponding analysis for the Girsanov‐transformed HOPS and PSSE is shown in Fig. \ref{fig: SSE truncation}.
+Expressions for error estimation are provided in Appendix \ref{sec: error SSE}.
+The top row (a)-(d) illustrates the time dependence of the error for HOPS: increasing $\Gamma$ shifts the constant‐error plateau to earlier times.
+The PSSE displays qualitatively similar behavior and is not shown.

+The bottom row (e)-(h) shows root-mean-square error.
+For $\Gamma = 0.2$ in panel (e), the PSSE achieves higher accuracy with a much smaller number of hierarchies.
+At $\Gamma = 0.5$ in panel (f), the error of both methods becomes comparable after moderate truncation levels.
+In the near‐Markovian regime in panels (g)-(h), the HOPS outperforms the PSSE.